-Demand Justice is fighting to restore balance to the courts by supporting a diverse group of lawyers with experience representing real people and advocating for our rights.
+Demand Justice has long fought to restore balance to the courts by supporting a new focus on professional diversity.
 In 2019, Demand Justice called for a moratorium on the appointment of corporate law partners to federal judgeships to restore balance to the bench.
-You can read our case for professional diversity in The Atlantic here.
+You can read that case for professional diversity in The Atlantic here.
 Demand Justice’s call has been supported by a range of progressive organizations and stakeholders.
 You can see a list of supporting groups here.

-Jobs, Judges, & Justice: The Relationship between Professional Diversity and Judicial Decisions
+Jobs, Judges, & Justice: Research On Why Professional Diversity Matters

 Research shows that the overrepresentation of corporate lawyers and prosecutors has real-world consequences.
 Joanna M. Shepherd, Vice Dean and Thomas Simmons Professor of Law at Emory University School of Law, found that those types of lawyers are substantially more likely to rule against workers when they become judges.
 Read the full report here.